jpsca/formidable/docs/content/orm.md

 ### Deleting objects

-Nested forms are the only ones that are allowed to delete objects.
-A nested form is marked for deletion if its request data includes a hidden field named `_destroy`.
-This is explained in more detail in the [Nested Forms](/docs/nested/) section.
+Only nested forms can delete objects.
+A nested form will be marked for deletion when its request data includes a hidden field named `_destroy`.
+For more details about this feature, see the [Nested Forms](/docs/nested/) section.

 You can, however, disable the deletion of nested forms by using `allow_delete=False` when instantiating a `NestedForms` field: